Enrollment-stage Backdoor Attacks on Speaker Recognition Systems via Adversarial Ultrasound: Related Works

 \subsection{Recognition-stage Adversarial Example Attacks on SRSs}

-There has been a growing interest in exploiting adversarial example (AE) attacks against speaker recognition systems at the recognition stage~\cite{li2020practical,du2020sirenattack,chen2021real,abdullah2021hear,li2020advpulse,zhang2021attack,xie2021enabling}.
+There has been a growing interest in exploiting adversarial example (AE) attacks against speaker recognition systems at the recognition stage~\cite{li2020practical,chen2021real,abdullah2019ndss,li2020advpulse,zhang2021attack,xie2021enabling}.
 Typically, malicious attackers generate audio adversarial examples by adding slight yet unnoticeable perturbations to the original input~\cite{carlini2018audio}.
-Previous work has validated the feasibility of implementing AE attacks on SRSs in both white-box~\cite{li2020practical} and black-box~\cite{du2020sirenattack, chen2021real} setting.
-Kenansville Attack~\cite{abdullah2021hear} achieves a real-time and transferable adversarial example attack on ASVs via signal processing.
-Meanwhile, Li \emph{et al.}~\cite{li2020advpulse} propose an approach to generate universal and subsecond audio adversarial perturbations in a real-time and synchronization-free manner.
-Zhang \emph{et al.}~\cite{zhang2021attack} present a two-step algorithm to generate universal adversarial perturbations against ASVs by combining projected gradient descent (PGD) and Carlini-Wagner objective function.
-Compared to the above work, our attack exploits the vulnerabilities of the enrollment stage instead of the verification one, which allows the adversary to inject and leverage his own pre-defined voiceprint to bypass the speaker recognition systems.
+As detailed in Tab.~\ref{tab:compare}, all of these attacks function on the recognition stage, and have validated the feasibility of implementing AE attacks on SRSs in both white-box~\cite{zhang2021attack,xie2021enabling,li2020practical,li2020advpulse} and black-box~\cite{abdullah2019ndss,chen2021real} setting.
+Abdullah \textit{et al.}~\cite{abdullah2019ndss} modifies the signal processing-level features of audios, such as MFCC, to launch attacks against ASVs while keeping unintelligible to human beings, yet this attack exhibits intense noise that can easily alert the victim.
+Mainstream AE attacks~\cite{zhang2021attack,xie2021enabling,li2020practical,li2020advpulse,chen2021fakebob} generally integrate the stealthiness constraint into optimization to minimize the possibility of being perceived by the victim and then generate adversarial perturbations against ASVs.
+However, they are susceptible in the real-world scenarios due to subtle perturbations and are effectively only within a near-field range.

+Unlike prior works, \bd presents a new type of attack surface, i.e., the enrollment stage rather than the training stage.
+Thus, we offers a more practical attack in terms of not requiring the access to training data, while still retaining black-box ability.
+We also accomplish the \bd prototype across all speaker recognition tasks, including OSI, CSI, and SV.
+In addition, we uncover the potential of applying ultrasound to redefine classical backdoor/AE attacks on audio-interface systems, because it indeed address audibility challenges and stealthiness constraints.
+Notably, a broader optimization space brought by ultrasound, enables \bd with synchronization-free capability, and we can further extend the attack range only if the emission power is below a threshold~\cite{iijima2018audio}.